kinnala/scikit-fem/docs/listofexamples.rst

 .. plot::
    :caption: The solution of Example 13.

-   from docs.examples.ex13 import basis, u from skfem.visuals.matplotlib import plot plot(basis, u, shading='gouraud', colorbar=True)
+   from docs.examples.ex13 import visualize visualize()

 See the `source code of Example 13 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex13.py>`_ for more information.